 The campus of The University of Texas at Austin, a sprawling urban oasis, is nicknamed the Forty Acres after the size of its original footprint.

 Our students receive a highly rated, world-class education and learn from the world’s top faculty, famous for everything from the invention of the lithium-ion battery (your smartphone says #thanks) to frequent contributions to the @nytimes op-ed pages.

 They build community in the form of more than 1,300 student organizations focused on everything from b-boying—that’s breakdancing, for the uninitiated—to eradicating cancer.

 Spirit and Athletics

-They lose and find themselves in the spirit of Texas, and discover that frontiers have more to do with persistence, determination and grit than wagon trains and the Wild West.
+They let loose and find themselves in the spirit of Texas, and discover that frontiers have more to do with persistence, determination and grit than wagon trains and the Wild West.
 This is exemplified on the field, the court and the track, where cries of “Texas!
 Fight!” echo the same unwavering spirit in the face of adversity that saw “Gone to Texas” scrawled on doors across the country in the 19th century.